 Your grade for the course will be calculated by totaling the points you earn on the midterm and the final examination.
 That point total is subject to Thomas Jefferson School of Law's first year curve, which is set forth in the Student Handbook.
 The midterm examination is worth a maximum of ten percent (10%) of the total points available for the course, and is a one hour examination.
-The midterm will consist of multiple choice questions and one essay.
-Each of the two components of the midterm should be completed in thirty minutes.
 The midterm will cover strict liability, vicarious liability, and misrepresentation.

 The final examination is worth a maximum of ninety percent (90%) of the total points available for the course, and represents three hours of testing.
 That examination consists of twenty-five multiple choice questions and two one-hour essays.
 The final examination is cumulative; the exam potentially covers all the material in the course.
-Each student will receive an individualized grading sheet indicating the points earned for each issue and sub-issue raised in the midterm and the final exam essays.
+Each student will receive an individual grading sheet indicating the points earned for each issue and sub-issue raised in the exam essays.